-- Quantisation Error
+Quantisation Error

 - "q" is the width of the LSB in linear ADCs

-- As input signal is increased the error has a saw-tooth distribution.
+- As input signal is increased the error has a saw-tooth distribution as it steps.

 - Peak error in an ideal ADC is q/2.

-- Standard deviation is $q/\sqrt{12}$
+- Standard deviation is q/√12

 - Dynamically, "quantisation noise" is thereforeq/√12 RMS